dvfrancis/hi-lo-card-game/README.md

 - The website is responsive and displays correctly on a mobile device.
 - All messages are clearly displayed and easy to read on smaller screens.
-- Any audio prompts can be easily muted when on public transport.

 ###### Tasks

-- Style a responsive website using Bootstrap, Tailwind, and / or media queries.
+- Style a responsive website using Bootstrap and / or media queries.
 - Display any system messages in a larger format.
-- Add the ability to disable audio feedback.

 ##### User 2